shawnjohnjr/asuth-gecko-notes/dom/ipc/StructuredCloneData.md

-IPC-aware StructureCloneHolder subclass that, in addition to providing IPC serialization support (by just deferring to the underlying JSStructuredCloneData), adds additional memory-management glue.
+IPC-aware StructuredCloneHolder subclass that, in addition to providing IPC serialization support (by just deferring to the underlying JSStructuredCloneData), adds additional memory-management glue.